realjenius/realjenius.com/content/post/java/evolving-arrays.md

 List<Integer> valuesList = List.of(1, 2, 3);
 ```

-Of course, while these are much closer, there is still a big difference in how these are stored in memory.
-For critical sections in some systems, arrays are still king.
+Much better syntax!
+Of course, there is still a big difference in how these are stored in memory.
+For critical sections in some systems, arrays (or other unsafe memory trickery) still reign supreme.

 With [Project Valhalla](https://openjdk.org/projects/valhalla/) we are finally getting deep runtime and language solutions to solve the ability to treat primitives like objects.
-This has been an incredibly complex undertaking, now traveling over **ten full years** of iteration.
-Similarly, [Panama](https://openjdk.org/projects/panama/) has opened the door to better bridges to contiguous memory management and leveraging the native infrastructure.
+This has been an incredibly complex undertaking, now taking over **ten full years** of iteration.
 The hope is, with the right syntax and libraries, a `List<int>` will finally be possible in Java right next to an `int[]` - with all the benefits of the List API.

+Similarly, [Project Panama](https://openjdk.org/projects/panama/) is vastly improving the native bridges from Java to the underlying infrastrudcture.
+For some very specific memory management scenarios, this is another tool that is coming.

 So thankfully, we are seeing better ways to organize data contiguously in memory that doesn't require the hard choice between arrays, lists, and `Unsafe`.
 But, for those paying attention, it's been **28 years** since Java 1.0.
 Arrays have a bit of a head-start on all of these projects that are still in-flight.
-Also, it's worth remembering that while `List` is a better API, our favorite implementations still rely on Java arrays under the covers, so even if we finally want to mostly use the collections API counterparts, arrays are still a fundamental part of Java.
+Also, it's worth remembering that while `List` is a more expressive API, most collections in Java use arrays under the covers **somewhere**, so even if we finally are able to mostly use the collections API arrays are and will always be a fundamental part of Java.

+## The Nature of Java Arrays

-There are a lot of features of the List API that are more convenient than arrays.
+Up to this point it almost sounds like I'm describing arrays as a less successful equivalent to the collections API.
+And admittedly, there are a lot of features of the List API that are more convenient than arrays.
 However, it's not really fair to judge arrays by this measure.

-A more fundamental truth is that this isn't really a feature of `List` per-se - more-so the API abstraction that comes with it.
-Arrays, due to their intrinstic nature as a Java type, don't have the ability to change their implementation for `get` (i.e. `var x = array[i]`) and `set` (i.e. `array[i] = x`) for individual positions - the Java language spec defines this pretty succinctly.
-This limits a variety of feature variations, as arrays can only behave like arrays, not like a linked list or a copy-on-write list.
+More fundamentally, the power of List is the API abstraction that comes with it being an object.
+Arrays, due to their intrinstic nature as a Java type, really behave like a Java primitive type; similar to `int`.
+They don't have the ability to change their implementation for `get` (i.e. `var x = array[i]`) and `set` (i.e. `array[i] = x`) for individual positions, they don't have methods, and they have unique quirks like the immutable property `.length`.

-{{< alert >}}
-Many, many languages have made different choices with array-like types: Scala, Kotlin, C#, Swift, etc. Each chosen to make this abstraction more flexible - and this challenge Java and similar systems languages have faced is much the reason why.
-{{< /alert >}}
+The unique nature of Java arrays has been revisited by many languages, which have made different choices with array representations (and primitive-like types) since; for example both Kotlin and Scala leverage their compiler and language differences to make the distinction far less difficult to deal with.

+This historical perspective is important when we talk about the future of arrays in Java, as

+## Into the Future

+Accepting that arrays

 # Freezing Arrays